vengi-voxel/vengi/docs/voxconvert/Examples.md

 So every model node that has the node property `propertyName` set will get exported into `outfile.vox`.

-You can find all node properties by using `--dump`:
+You can find all node properties by using `--json`:

-`./vengi-voxconvert --dump --input infile.vox`
+`./vengi-voxconvert --json --input infile.vox`

+If you want the vertex details per node and for the whole scene, you should use `--json full`.

 ## Convert to mesh